iotserver24/Xibe-chat-app/site/DEPLOYMENT.md

 ### For Deep Links to Work

-The website should be hosted at `xibechat.app` for HTTPS deep links to work properly.
+The website should be hosted at `chat.xibe.app` for HTTPS deep links to work properly.

 **DNS Configuration:**
 ```